Icelk/dotfiles/README.md

 If you want to install one version permanently (making it harder to upgrade), change the line `alias l="ln -s"` to `alias l="cp"`.

 Other instructions will be shown when running the scripts.

+# Contribution

+Well, these are my personal dot-files.
+If you notice any issues, please open an issue, but I don't think I'll accept PRs if they're not well justified.

+Anyway, you can use this under the MIT license.